inversion-api/inversion-engine/NOTES.md

    * TODO: auto append table space name to different columns to create table namespace???? or make it column have that value alone
  * TODO: key values in a global secondary do not need to be unique. create a test case for that
    * TODO: https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/GSI.html
- * TODO: can a gsi share an attribute with a lsi? if so...need to test that
+ * DONE: can a gsi share an attribute with a lsi? if so...need to test that
+ * DONE continuation token
+ * DONE implement name map to avoid expression keyword conflicts.
+ * DONE primary key / href linking